The DPA map for General Practitioners has been updated effective – 21 July 2022.

-We understand these are the changes that were due on the 1 July when the DPA map was to undergo its annual update, however they were delayed until today.
+We understand these are the changes that were due on the 1 July when the DPA map was to undergo its annual update, however they were delayed until the 21st of July.

 We don’t expect further changes until 1 July 2023, however there has been no formal announcement to this effect.